Ballitore: Ballitore House

 Ballitore House, situated on Fuller's Court Road, was once the home of the Strettels, the family of Abel, one of Ballitore's founders.
 A wood was originally planted next to the house to enhance its beauty.
 The house was burnt down by the IRA in 1922, leaving only the original walls, but was restored again in 1926. only to fall into disuse again.

 Ballitore Mill

 Originally a woollen mill, Ballitore Mill was later adapted for use as a corn mill, while flour was also milled widely including in the nearby village Crookstown less than one kilometre away.

 Fuller's Court

-Built in 1720, Fuller's Court is the early home of the writer Mary Shackleton (later known as Mary Leadbetter) who was born here in 1758.
+Built in 1720, Fuller's Court is the early home of the writer Mary Shackleton (later known as Mary Leadbeater) who was born here in 1758.
 The granddaughter of Abraham Shackleton, she was a pioneering educator whose pupils included Edmund Burke, Napper Tandy and Paul Cullen (who later became Ireland's first cardinal).
-She married William Leadbetter in 1791 and became Ballitore's first postmistress.
+She married William Leadbeater in 1791 and became Ballitore's first postmistress.